jesse-spevack/stimulating_events/README.md

 ]
 ```

 Now we can implement our `hideChecks` function.
 In the past we've used singular targets, but our page actually has multiple checks, one per list item.
 So we can use the plural targets suffix to grab an array of our check targets.
+We'll loop over each of them and apply our hidden class.
+Let's make sure we are looping correctly by console logging the check element.
 ```javascript
 hideChecks() {
   for (const check of this.checkTargets) {